 To reach your child early in the camp session, send off the mail a day or two before camp begins.
 Likewise, do not send anything more than a card in the last few days of camp as the mail may not reach the camp in time.

-Be sure, too, to read any camp literature explaining Mail Call policies.
+Be sure to read any camp guidelines about sending and receiving mail.
 Some camps do not want parents sending candy or food, others have strict policies prohibiting items such as squirt guns or aerosol cans.

 Glow Sticks: Sure, all kids enjoy flashlights near the sleeping bag, but most counselors announce “lights out” shortly after going to bed.
 A glow stick can be used to heal the fears of a first time camper, to help mark the path to the bathroom, or to hang in a nearby tree to keep the mosquitoes away from the tent!
 Stop by your nearby party supply store to see the variety.

 Snacks: This is a tricky enclosure because many camp counselors will tell you that campers already have plenty of candy treats around the cabin.
 To keep the sugar intake low, consider snack size bags of cereal, raisins, trail mix, oatmeal cookies, or pretzels.
 If sugar does not concern you, try fortune cookies or tuck some notes into home-baked treats.